 Cans.
 Credit: Pexels

-A new study has found that children’s daily sugar consumption halved within a year of the sugary drinks levy being introduced, leading experts to call for it to be extended to other products which are high in sugar.
+A new study has found that children’s daily sugar consumption halved within a year of the sugary drinks levy being introduced, leading experts to call for it to be extended to other products that are high in sugar.

 The research, published in the Journal of Epidemiology and Community Health, showed that the daily free sugar intake for children fell by about 4.8g, and by 10.9g for adults, within a year of the introduction of the Soft Drinks Industry Levy.
 Free sugar consumption from soft drinks alone reduced by 3g per day for children and 5.2g for adults.